mjmlio/mjml/doc/components_2.md

 The MJML engine will then replace your included files before starting the rendering process.

+**Note:** For security, the `path` attribute must be a relative path that resolves to a location within the project directory (the directory of the file being compiled, or the `filePath` option).
+Absolute paths and paths that traverse outside the project root (e.g. `../../outside-project/file.mjml`) will be rejected.

 #### Other file types

 You can include external `.css` files which will be inserted in the same way as using an `mj-style` tag.
 You need to specify that you're including a CSS file using the attribute `type="css"` attribute.